 In the world of customer service, “first-contact resolution” (when a customer’s issue is fully resolved on the first try) is paramount.
-Studies show that higher rates of first-contact resolution lead to reductions in operations cost, higher customer satisfaction, and higher customer retention rates, among other benefits.
+Studies show that higher rates of first-contact resolution lead to reductions in operations costs, higher customer satisfaction, and higher customer retention rates, among other benefits.
 Companies strive to increase first-contact resolutions by lowering rates of “retrial” (when a customer’s issue requires multiple resolution attempts).

-For many companies, lowering retrial rates can be a struggle, and problem often boils down to resources.
-Existing research suggests that 2 factors – pickup speed (how quickly representatives address the request) and service quality – can reduce the volume retrials, but improving speed and quality may require budget-busting levels of investment in personnel and training.
+For many companies, lowering retrial rates can be a struggle, and the problem often boils down to resources.
+Existing research suggests that 2 factors – pickup speed (how quickly representatives address the request) and service quality – can reduce the volume of retrials, but improving speed and quality may require budget-busting levels of investment in personnel and training.

 A new study by Kejia Hu, Assistant Professor of Operations Management at Vanderbilt’s Owen Graduate School of Management, analyzed customers’ online and offline preferences from a bank’s customer contact center’s records to build a set of frameworks that companies can use to reduce retrial rates across service channels without unpalatable levels of investment.
-“The research illustrate how a data-driven approach enables firm to make informed decisions and unlock valuable insights,” Hu says.
+“The research illustrates how a data-driven approach enables firms to make informed decisions and unlock valuable insights,” Hu says.

 “Understanding Customer Retrials in Call Centers: Preferences for Service Quality and Service Speed”, which appears in the upcoming edition of Manufacturing & Service Operations Management, was co-authored by Gad Allon from the University of Pennsylvania’s Wharton School, and Achal Bassamboo from Northwestern University’s Kellogg School of Management.